Overnight Raisin French Toast Recipe

 - 2. In a large bowl, whisk remaining ingredients.
 Pour over top.
 Cover and refrigerate overnight.

 - 3. Remove from the refrigerator 30 minutes before baking.
 Preheat oven to 350°.
 Cover and bake 30 minutes.
-Uncover; bake 15-20 minutes longer or until a knife inserted near the center comes out clean.
+Uncover; bake 15-20 minutes longer or until a knife inserted in the center comes out clean.
 Yield: 12 servings.

 Reviews for Overnight Raisin French Toast